 Revd Peter says Morning Prayer most Mondays, Tuesdays and Wednesdays in St Mary’s at 9.00am and is very happy for anyone to join him.
 On the fourth Wednesday of each month, at 10.30am, Peter holds a (said) 1662 Communion Service followed by coffee/tea.

 The organ is a single manual with about eight stops and in spite of its small size is much liked by our team of organists.

-The choir has about eight regular members and we practice on the Friday evenings before Matins (1st Sunday) and Evensong (4th Sunday).
-At these services we sing Psalm, Responses and Canticles.
-On 3rd Sundays we sing three parts of the Mass for Holy Communion, Common Worship.
+The choir has about eight regular members and we practice on the Friday evenings before Matins (1st Sunday) and at other times as necessary.
 New members are always welcome and at Easter and Christmas the choir is augmented to about twenty for a festive anthem.

 St. Mary’s church bells are rung every Sunday before services as well as for weddings.
-The team of seven bell ringers practice each Monday evening at 7.00pm and are led by Tower Captain, John Barrett.
+The team of bell ringers practice each Monday evening at 7.00pm and are led by Tower Captain, Adam Stone.

 The bells were silent for many years but in November 1991 on the release of Terry Waite (the Archbishop of Canterbury’s envoy) who was held captive in Beirut for 4 years, a team of ringers from the village rang the bells to celebrate his release from captivity.
 This prompted St. Mary’s to reinstate a bell ringing team and the bells have rung ever since.

 There are five different methods rung one of which was composed by a team member.

 Three of the four bells are inscribed as follows:

 Bryanus Eldridge, me ficit 1651

 The 4th bell was installed by the Revd.
 William Chandler Izard in the 19th century.